alemart/surgescript/docs/tutorials/loops.md

 }
 ```

-The following example prints nothing:
+The following example prints nothing.
+The while loop is skipped because the condition is initially false:

 ```cs
 i = 20;